Legal development

 Projects relying on this route will need to fall within one of the following categories (described as "clauses"):

-• holding a Contract for Difference;
+• holding a "live" Contract for Difference;

-• holding a capacity agreement; or
+• holding a "live" capacity agreement;

-• holding a Contract for Difference;
+• holding a "live" Contract for Difference;

-• holding a capacity agreement; or
+• holding a "live" capacity agreement;

 CP30 Action Plan